 Readers trust you more when your claims are backed by real research from credible sources.
 So do your research to ensure you are adding value to your audiences’ life.

-However, don’t rely one one source only.
+However, when you write a blog post, don’t rely on one source only.
 For instance, though Wikipedia is a good source of well-researched information, it isn’t always dependable.

 Inaccurate facts do make their way into the articles sometimes without site editors noticing.
-Also, all the verifiable facts on the site are cited to other websites.
+Also, all the verifiable facts on the site are cited on other websites.

 When researching, always rely on third-party information and choose multiple authoritative sources — official associations, heavily cited research papers, government websites, predominant industry experts, etc.

 On these websites, enter your keyword on their search box and you will get a bunch of stats and data about the keyword you inputted.

 Alternatively, you could hit Google with statistical questions concerning your topic and you would get some useful information.